 Online students access coursework through Blackboard.
 Learners complete assignments asynchronously, assisted by tech support, writing labs, virtual tutoring, and career services online.

-Rochester is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+University of Rochester is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 7. Stony Brook University